HTMLMin/Laravel-HTMLMin/README.md

 Laravel HTMLMin
 ===============

 Laravel HTMLMin was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell), and is a simple HTML minifier for [Laravel 5](http://laravel.com).
 It utilises Mr Clay's [Minify](https://github.com/mrclay/minify) package to minify entire responses, but can also minify blade at compile time.
-Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-HTMLMin/releases), [license](LICENSE), [api docs](https://docs.gjcampbell.co.uk), and [contribution guidelines](CONTRIBUTING.md).
+Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-HTMLMin/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).

 ![Laravel HTMLMin](https://cloud.githubusercontent.com/assets/2829600/4432287/a99460da-468c-11e4-9bda-18345c06b2a5.PNG)